FarisRedza/daisy-appimage/README.md

 # daisy-appimage

-Script for packaging daisy into an [AppImage](https://github.com/AppImage), intended for use in an Ubuntu 18.04 LTS container, as this is the latest LTS that supports Qt4 libraries.
+Script for packaging Daisy (quTAG) into an [AppImage](https://github.com/AppImage), intended for use in an Ubuntu 18.04 LTS container, as this is the latest LTS that supports Qt4 libraries.
 Uses [appimage-builder](https://github.com/AppImageCrafters/appimage-builder/).

 The script downloads the required dependencies, extracts the daisy tarball, and uses the files to produce both the daisy AppImage and a deb file for the required udev rules.

-This repo does not provide daisy itself, just a script to convert a daisy tarball (.tgz archive file) into an AppImage.
+This repo does not provide Daisy itself, just a script to convert a Daisy tarball (.tgz archive file) into an AppImage.

 ## Usage
 Execute this script in an Ubuntu 18.04 LTS system, ideally a container\